Starting Your New Fleet Management Role

 1. Good Communication Skills

 Good communication skills will take you far in your new role managing your fleet.
 By setting up a clear communication plan from the start of your position, you can streamline your operations and save time.
 It will be important to determine when, how, and how frequently you plan to share information with your superiors and your drivers.
 Many fleet managers find it helpful to have regular safety meetings to touch base with their drivers.
 These “toolbox talks” give you the chance to keep training, review best safety practices, and go over any other company news that may come up.
-These are our ten favorite toolbox talk topics.

 2. Staying on Top of Industry Trends